dotnet-foundation/wg-membership/resources/commitee-documentation/membership-committee-charter.md

 Each committee meeting will have a draft agenda in GitHub available before the meeting.
 This is how to check when issues you are passionate about are going to be up for discussion and action votes.

-## Termination of Membership
+## Termination of Committee Membership

 On a quarterly basis, the chair, scribe or appointed representative will review levels of contribution from [members of the membership GitHub Teams](https://github.com/orgs/dotnet-foundation/teams/membership/members).
-If the expected contribution levels have not been met, with no reasoning, your membership to this team will be revoked.
+If the expected contribution levels have not been met, without you talking to the committee about the reasoning for the decline in your contributions you will be contacted via email.
+If you have not responded within 30 days of attempted contact, your membership to this team will be revoked.

 After termination, you can re-apply to join the committee if you so wish.